dharanisugumar/yelp-dataset-challenge/README.md

   3. I have created a data model for all the json present inside the directory.
-  4. I had created a loop to read all the .json files inside the untar directory.
-For every file, spark reads the json file and create        the table and insert the table with the dataframe created
+  4. I had created a loop to read all the .json files inside the Untar directory.
+For every file, spark reads the json file and create a hive table and insert the table with the dataframe created.
   5. This step executes for all the files present inside the hadoop directory.
+   Why hive?
+Using Hive as data store we can able to load JSON data into Hive tables by creating schemas.

- Once all the tables are loaded, Some of the intersting queries written on the data.
-I used correspondin maven dependencies to execute     the process. pom dependencies:
+ Once all the tables are loaded, some of the intersting queries written on the data.
+I used corresponding maven dependencies to execute the process. pom dependencies:
  1. Interesting query I => Query to list all the review, photo, checkin, tip against business data For the corresponding business_id from business.json, get reviews, photo, checking and tip details for the user (join photo.json,tip.json,review.json,checkin.json,user.json and business.json)
  2. Interesting query II => Query to know the user who wrote the review and the review comments and user ratings on the products
    For the business id, find out the user id , his review texts, ratings etc (join user.json, business.json, review.json)